MttArmstrong/software-design/README.md

 We welcome all contributions to improve the lesson!
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.

-Please see the current list of [issues][FIXME] for ideas for contributing to this repository.
+Please see the current list of [issues][https://github.com/INTERSECT-training/software-design/issues] for ideas for contributing to this repository.
 For making your contribution, we use the GitHub flow, which is nicely explained in the chapter [Contributing to a Project](http://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) in Pro Git by Scott Chacon.